rymend/MSFTImagineArchive/400 - Image Classification with MMLSpark/2 - Process/readme.md

 1. Replace the following values in **upload.py**:

 	- Replace ACCOUNT_NAME on line 48 with the name of the storage account you created in the previous exercise
-	- Replace SERVER_NAME on line 54 with the server name you specified in the previous lab
+	- Replace SERVER_NAME on line 54 with the database server name
-	- Replace DATABASE_NAME on line 54 with the database name you specified in the previous lab
+	- Replace DATABASE_NAME on line 55 with the database name
-	- Replace ADMIN_USERNAME on line 54 with the database user name you specified in the previous lab
+	- Replace ADMIN_USERNAME on line 56 with the database user name
-	- Replace ADMIN_PASSWORD on line 54 with the database password you specified in the previous lab
+	- Replace ADMIN_PASSWORD on line 57 with the database password

 1. Return to the Command Prompt or terminal window and use the following command to list the access keys for the storage account you created in the previous exercise, replacing ACCOUNT_NAME with the storage account's name: